ThunderByteCyber/MySite/_posts/2026-01-19-TryHackMe-Lab-Digital-Forensics-Case-B4DM755.md

 **Tools Used:**

 - FTK Imager – for evidence identification, preview, and forensic imaging
-- A full forensic image of the media was created using a raw (dd) format with hash verification enabled to ensure integrity.
+- A full forensic image of the media was created using a raw (dd) format with hash verification enabled to ensure integrity

+---

 ## Forensic Imaging Process